 The development of a product candidate and issues relating to its approval and marketing are subject to extensive regulation by the FDA in the United States and by comparable regulatory authorities in other countries.
-We are not permitted to market our product candidates in the United States until we receive approval of an NDA from the FDA.
+We are not permitted to market our product candidates in the United States until we receive approval of a New Drug Application ("NDA") or Biologics License Application ("BLA") from the FDA.
 The time required to obtain approval by the FDA and comparable foreign authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.

-NDAs must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and effectiveness for each desired indication.
-NDAs must also include significant information regarding the chemistry, manufacturing and controls for the product.
-Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and we may not be successful in obtaining approval.
-Our Gvoke HypoPen is considered to be a drug-device combination product by the FDA, and its NDA will require review and coordination by the FDA's drug and device centers prior to approval.
-We cannot predict whether we will obtain regulatory approval to commercialize our Gvoke HypoPen or any of our other product candidates, and we cannot, therefore, predict the timing of any future revenues from these product candidates, if any.
-Any delay or setback in the regulatory approval or commercialization of any of these product candidates will adversely affect our business.
+NDAs and BLAs must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and effectiveness for each desired indication.
+NDAs and BLAs must also include significant information regarding the chemistry, manufacturing and controls for the product.
+Obtaining approval of an NDA or BLA is a lengthy, expensive and uncertain process, and we may not be successful in obtaining approval.
+Any delay or setback in the regulatory approval or commercialization of any of our product candidates will adversely affect our business.